-As reported in detail in previous Reports, the Receiver proceeded to open fiduciary bank accounts at ServisFirst Bank (the "ServisFirst Accounts") following her appointment and coordinated the freeze and closure of the Receivership Entities' existing bank accounts with JP Morgan Chase Bank, N.A. ("Chase Bank").
-As of the date of the filing of this Report, the total balance of the ServisFirst Accounts was \$5,083,390.76.
+As reported in detail in previous Reports, the Receiver opened a fiduciary bank accounts at ServisFirst Bank (the "ServisFirst Accounts") following her appointment and coordinated the freeze and closure of the Receivership Entities' existing bank accounts with JP Morgan Chase Bank, N.A. ("Chase Bank.")
+The ServisFirst Accounts allow the pool of Receivership funds to continue to gain interest while the Receiver determines the appropriate method to distribute funds.
+As of the date of the filing of this Report, the total balance of the ServisFirst Accounts was \$4,942,581.46.